iapyeh/sshscript/index.md

 # SSHScript Documents
 ## Introduction

-The SSHScript let you embed shell commands in python script.
+The sshscript let you embed shell commands in python script.
 It is like writing shell-script in python.
 Below is an example.
 It makes ssh connection to the host1, then from the host1 makes connection to the host2.
 Then It executes “netstat -antu” on the host2.

 ```python
 $.connect('username1@host1')